wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 You can renew the token value at any moment.

 **Administrators** / **Global Administrators** can view and manage all tokens in the company account.
 Besides private tokens, they can create shared ones, that can be viewed/used by other administrators.
-When specifying permissions for the tokens, they can select to take these permissions from the selected role.
+When specifying permissions for the tokens, they can select to take these permissions from the selected role:

+* Administrator
+* Analyst
+* API Developer
+* Read only
+* Deploy - API tokens with this role are used to deploy Wallarm nodes.
+* Сustom - switches back to the  manual permission selection.

 !!! info "Token privacy"
     No other users (even administrators) can use your private tokens (which means, view or copy token value).
 Besides, non-administrators will not even see your tokens.